-Total: Total number of cases (Active and Recovered) among Students, Faculty, and Staff since tracking began.
+Total: Total number of cases (Active and Recovered) among Students, Faculty, and Staff, both on and off campus, since tracking began for the 2021-2022 academic year.

 Active: Positive cases not yet recovered.